Raspberry Pi Zero W with HDMI TV and Jivelite

 Extract From InputToActionMap.lua

 It can be beneficial to use a keyboard for debugging process.
-Here is an extract from InputToActionMap.lua
+Here is an extract from InputToActionMap.lua that shows the mapping of the keyboard to LMS commands.

 charActionMappings.press = {